gogoladzetedo/ayeg/README.md

 # Data for the rural development.
-**Project developed for Association of Young Economists in Georgia. <br>
+Project developed for Association of Young Economists in Georgia.
-Draft version of the dashboards**
+*Draft version of the dashboards.*
+Webpage uses Highcharts.Js library for drawing map of Georgia and splitting it dynamicallt to the regions.
+Chart source data is dynamically changin based on the selection of the region on the map and top categories page.

 ***Homepage***